 It’s always a good idea to invest in a pair of practice chopsticks.
 Be sure to check with your child’s kindergarten before sending them to school, though.

-Opt for something with a handle to make drinking easier for your child.
+Can be used for soup or brushing teeth after lunch.
+Opt for something with a handle to make holding easier for your child.

 This is essentially a placemat to keep your child’s area at the lunch table clean.
 Cloth ones are better than vinyl/slip resistant ones because they tend to not collect mold as easily.
 (I’m telling you, I’ve seen a lot of moldy stuff in my years!)

 Your child will have at least three of these at school on any given day.
 One on their person for drying their hands after going to the toilet, another in their lunch bag, and another as a backup.
 Note that some kindergartens may prefer hand towels which have a loop on them.

 Your child will get their first taste of big kid life and being responsible for one’s own items!
 The clip-on pouches are essentially a large cargo pocket that holds a packet of facial tissues and a hand towel.

 Tip 1: Attach an elastic or string to the tiny loop on the back of the shoes so your child will be able to pull them on!

 Tip 2: Take a large sticker, slice it evenly down the middle, and affix the halves to the inside of your child’s shoes.
 That way, they’ll be less likely to mix up their left and right!

 Let me explain this one in a bit of detail.
 You may heard the following horror story: “My child’s school wants us parents to literally make their child’s bags from scratch!”
 Don’t worry, Amazon Japan got your back.
 Simply search “入園 5点のセット” (nyuu en go ten setto) and find a set of cloth bags that your child likes.
 (Just be sure to confirm the measurements of what your child’s kindergarten requires.)

 In case you’re wondering, here’s the role of each of those 5 bags: